mmb-carb/ESTA_Documentation/README.md

 ## Open-Source Licence

-ESTA was developed by the California State Government, by the APQSD branch of the [ARB](http://www.arb.ca.gov/homepage.htm) at the [California EPA](http://www.calepa.ca.gov/).
-As this was the product of a publically-funded governement agency, it is part of the public domain.
+ESTA was developed by the California State Government, by the Air Quality Planning and Science Division of the [ARB](http://www.arb.ca.gov/homepage.htm) at the [California EPA](http://www.calepa.ca.gov/).
+As this was the product of a publically-funded government agency, it is part of the public domain.
 It is openly licensed under the GNU GPLv3 license, and free for all to use.

 * [GNU GPLv3 License](LICENSE)